Workshop brings SUN Focal Points together ahead of 2019 SUN Global Gathering

 Kathmandu, NEPAL — On the eve of the opening of the 2019 Scaling Up Nutrition Global Gathering in Kathmandu, Monday, November 4th 2019, the Scaling Up Nutrition (SUN) Movement Secretariat convened a workshop for SUN Focal Points from around the world.
 The workshop was very well attended by focal points from all SUN countries in Asia, Africa and Latin America.
 The purpose of the workshop was to share information and improve coordination across the movement regarding:

 Nutrition International supported the event in various ways.
 Nutrition International contributed to the design of the event and availed several of its staff that helped to facilitate the session and group discussions.
-SUN Focal Points of countries supported by Nutrition International’s Technical Assistance for Nutrition (TAN) project, funded with UK aid from the UK government, shared their experiences which was appreciated by others, and projected Nutrition International as a valuable TA provision partner.
+SUN Focal Points of countries supported by Nutrition International’s Nutrition Technical Assistance Mechanism (NTEAM), through its Technical Assistance for Nutrition (TAN) project, funded with UK aid from the UK government, shared their experiences which was appreciated by others, and projected Nutrition International as a valuable technical assistance provision partner.

 The half day workshop centred around small group discussions that resulted in engaging, in-depth conversations and some important takeaways, including: